JvanKatwijk/qt-dab/README.md

 correctly under Windows, finding out what happens can be done, but finding the cause, i.e. why it happens is virtually impossible!

-One of the recurring issues is that the program crashes under Windows after some run time.
-Another is that running the scan function under windows, with a DABstick attached, crashes.
+So, yes, I am aware of the fact that sometime things do not go under Windows as under Linux.

-So, while I keep on cross compiling the software for windows, do not expect the smooth behaviour as it is under Linux: for whatever reason it sometimes crashes.
+So, while I keep on cross compiling the software for windows, do not always expect the smooth behaviour as it is under Linux.

 ---------------------------------------------------------------------
 Support for Adalm Pluto!